 An unplanned event (including dangerous occurrences and systems failures) resulting in, or having a potential for injury, ill health, damage or other loss.

-Note: This incident report is only relevant if it is associated to an individual whereas if an individual cannot be associated with an incident, then the Hazard Reporting System should be used.
+Note: This incident report is only relevant if it is associated to an individual.
+If an individual cannot be associated with an incident then the Hazard Reporting System should be used.